 Tom Fosdick is a software architect with more than 30 years’ industry experience.
 Beginning as a digital electronics research technician Tom has built up expertise at every level, from writing assembler code for embedded devices through to product management, delivery and customer relationships.

-For nearly 20 years Tom has specialised in providing advanced technology to front line Emergency Services both in the UK and internationally.
+For more than 20 years Tom has specialised in providing advanced technology to front line Emergency Services both in the UK and internationally.

 Tom is currently employed by a major international brand as the technical authority for UK control room software development.

 At Seed, Tom was the architect of Seed’s flagship BRIGID Command and Control product.
 His leadership took the project from a small prototype to becoming the primary call and incident management system for 3 of Britain’s Fire and Rescue Services.

 Prior to that, Tom was involved with numerous projects for the emergency services, ranging from in-vehicle embedded systems through to GIS, visualisation and SIS.

 Tom has been a remote worker for more than a decade, based primarily at his home in rural Suffolk, but occasionally venturing to other locations in the UK and EU.